IBM/charts/stable/ibm-db2oltp-dev/README.md

 # IBM Db2 Developer-C Helm Chart

+THIS VERSION OF THE CHART IS NOW DEPRECATED.
+THE SUBSEQUENT VERSION IS V1.1.3

 [Db2 Developer-C Edition](http://www-03.ibm.com/software/products/sv/db2-developer-edition) enables you to develop, test, evaluate and demonstrate database and warehousing applications in a non-production environment.